NexarDeveloper/nexar-design-render-demo/README.md

 The browser is started with the identity server sign in page.
 Enter your credentials and click `Sign In`.

-The application window is activated and the workspace context automatically configured based on the aforementioned environment variable.

 ### Load a PCB project

-Click on the "Click to Load Workspaces" menu option in the main window:
+Click on the `Click to Load Workspaces` menu option in the main window:

 ![clickToLoadWorkspaces](https://user-images.githubusercontent.com/623551/221542274-85c66cbc-960c-4624-b8f0-82c6c288108c.png)

+The workspace menu is populated with available workspaces, with the default workspace selected.
 Select your workspace then click on the `Open Project` menu option:

 ![clickToOpenProject](https://user-images.githubusercontent.com/623551/221542178-dcd5628a-d484-433a-bf1c-4f51a10b083c.png)